NikolaLubarda/React-PokemonAPP/README.md

-Pokemon App, list of all pokemons, using  poke API
+Pokemon App, list of all pokemons, using  poke API, showing ability and other staff for pokemons using react-router.